Working From Home Policy

 What does the Working From Home Policy template cover?

-★ Review of arrangement – how often the work from home arrangement will be reviewed to make sure it is suitable for all parties
+- Review of arrangement – how often the arrangement will be reviewed

 What are some common challenges for employees working from home?

-★ Lack of supervision – Most employees are used to checking in with their manager a few times a day.
-When everyone is working from home, those conversations may change from in-person catch-ups and afternoon meetings to messages on Slack or Micosoft Teams.
+- Lack of supervision – Most employees are used to checking in with their manager a few times a day.
+When everyone is working from home, those conversations may change from in-person catch-ups and afternoon meetings to Slack or Microsoft Teams messages.
 Some employees may need more or less supervision, so it’s important to plan for how your team will manage this when you’re scattered.

-★ Productivity – Work from home productivity will be different than in-office work.
-For some, it may be more efficient, but for others, capacity and output may shift until workers become more comfortable in their new environment.
+- Productivity – Work from home productivity will be different from in-office work.
+It may be more efficient for some, but for others, capacity and output may shift until workers become more comfortable in their new environment.
 Be understanding that it’s challenging for anyone to work in a new environment.

-★ Distractions at home – Whether it’s kids, pets, tradesmen or a stack of laundry, there are going to be distractions.
+- Distractions at home – Whether it’s kids, pets, tradesmen or a stack of laundry, there will be distractions.
 Remember that there are also distractions at the office, just of a different variety.

-★ Lack of access – Not everyone in every job is going to be able to work from home.
+- Lack of access – Not everyone in every job will be able to work from home.
 If you run a restaurant, retail shop or medical facility, it’s next to impossible to have everyone work remotely and run your business.
 If you’re dealing with an emergency or critical event, consider options like staggered work shifts to allow employees to have more time outside your location as needed.

 How often should we update our Working From Home Policy?

-We recommend that you evaluate your policy at frequent intervals by using surveys and manager check-ins, and tweak it according to feedback you receive from both employees and managers.
+We recommend that you evaluate your policy at frequent intervals using surveys and manager check-ins and tweak it according to the feedback you receive from both employees and managers.